 Although accidental deaths per year from drowning have reduced significantly in the last 30 years since legislation first came into effect, we can reduce this even further by ensuring the steps taken at completion of swimming pool sign-off by Council remain in place during the lifespan of pools and spa pools.

 The new legislation provides additional enforcement tools to Territorial Authorities to help ensure safety around residential pools and spa pools is maintained by owners.
 (See also “Will I need to have on-going pool inspections, and what is the cost?”).

 A pool is classified as an excavation, structure or product that is used (or capable of being used) for swimming, wading, paddling or bathing including spa pools, with a water depth of 400 mm or more.

 All pools must be fenced, unless:

-The pool has a waiver or modification granted by the Council.
+- The pool has a modification granted by the Council.